formbricks/wordpress/README.txt

 Formbricks is a free and open source surveying platform.
 Gather feedback at every point in the user journey with beautiful in-app, website, link and email surveys.
 Build on top of Formbricks or leverage prebuilt data analysis capabilities using this Wordpress plugin.

 == Changelog ==

+= 1.0.1 =
+* Update to include js-core from the app host, to address https://github.com/formbricks/wordpress/issues/14 and https://github.com/formbricks/formbricks/issues/3008.
+* Use wp_add_inline_script in preference to wp_localize_script.

 = 1.0.0 =
 * Launching the Formbricks WordPress Plugin